 It’s time to pit the Capresso Infinity against its main competitor in price and performance: The Baratza Encore.
-Similar in build, weight, and overall performance, both of these grinders are very reliable and produce consistent grounds.
+Similar in build and overall performance, both of these grinders are very reliable and give consistent grounds.

 But now, let’s look at some of the differences in some of the most important areas we found:

 It can’t be denied: the Baratza Encore takes this category hands down.
 With 40 individual grind settings, there are simply more options with this burr grinder, and it tends to give better quality fine grounds for espresso.